2018 Georgetown Hoyas football team

 The 2018 Georgetown Hoyas football team represented Georgetown University as a member of the Patriot League during the 2018 NCAA Division I FCS football season.
-They were led by fifth-year head coach Rob Sgarlata and played their home games at Cooper Field.
-They finished the season 5–6 and 4–2 in Patriot League play to tie for second place.

-Previous season

-The Hoyas finished the 2017 season 1–10, 0–6 in Patriot League play to finish in last place.
+Led by fifth-year head coach Rob Sgarlata, the Hoyas compiled an overall record of 5–6 with a mark of 4–2 in conference play, tying for second place in the Patriot League.
+Georgetown played home games at Cooper Field in Washington, D.C.

 Preseason

 Preseason coaches poll

 The Patriot League released their preseason coaches poll on July 26, 2018, with the Hoyas predicted to finish in last place.

 Preseason All-Patriot League team

 The Hoyas placed two players on the preseason all-Patriot League team.